 A doctor can help you determine whether you need treatment.
 The treatments for abnormally high MCH levels depend on how high your levels are and the underlying cause.

-Your doctor may also recommend taking supplements of these vitamins to further boost your B-12 and folate levels or, if absorption is a problem, prescribe B-12 injections.
+Treatment for anemias caused by B-12 or folate deficiencies are commonly treated by supplements of these vitamins to further boost your B-12 and folate levels or, if absorption is a problem, prescribe B-12 injections.

 The outlook for people with abnormal MCH values depends on the condition that’s causing it.

 Low MCH values are often caused by iron deficiency anemia.
 Typically, this condition can be treated with lifestyle changes, including consuming iron-rich foods and taking iron supplements.
-In the rare case that your low MCH value is caused by thalassemia, you may require blood transfusions if your symptoms are severe.

 High MCH values caused by a deficiency of the vitamins B-12 or folate can also often be treated with changes to your lifestyle that include dietary modifications and supplements or injectable B-12.